 Update your passwords regularly

-We always face this conundrum when setting passwords: it’s got to be memorable enough that we won’t forget it and have to reset our password every single time we log in, but obscure enough that it couldn’t be easily guessed.
+It’s the classic password conundrum.
+It’s got to be memorable enough that we won’t forget it and have to reset our password every single time we log in.
+But, it also has to be obscure enough that it can’t be easily guessed.

 Most websites now ask for passwords to contain a minimum of 8-10 characters, including at least one uppercase, at least one number, and a punctuation mark.
 But we’re afraid OConnor2009! isn’t going to cut it.
 If your surname is O’Connor and you’ve spoken about your 13-year-old daughter on social media, it’s a guessable password.

-Here are a couple of memorable yet hard-to-guess methods of setting passwords which we’ve been recommended by IT managers and have reliably used over the years:
+Here are a couple of memorable yet hard-to-guess methods of setting passwords.
+We’ve been recommended these by IT managers and have reliably used them over the years:

 • Pick a line from your favourite song.
 Use the first letter of every word in that line, plus a punctuation mark and a random number.
 For example, a line from Bohemian Rhapsody as a password might be: Sswydtf(9) This creates a password that looks like a nonsense, random string of letters, but one that you’ll recall with ease.
 Plus, you get to sing the line in your head every time you enter your password, which is a nice bonus.

-• Your childhood phone number, the postcode of your first house, or the number plate of your first car (but strictly not your current ones!).
-Everybody seems to remember theirs, and it’s personal enough that a stranger on the internet couldn’t figure it out.
+• Your childhood phone number.
+The postcode of your first house.
+The number plate of your first car (but strictly not your current ones!).
+Everybody seems to remember theirs, and it’s personal enough that a stranger on the internet couldn’t easily figure it out.

 Always enable two-factor authentication